 Flexible

-Timing, wise Annapurna Circuit trek has been made more flexible as a result of the newly built roads.
+Timing: wise Annapurna Circuit has been made more flexible as a result of the newly built roads.
 Having access to a motorable road means that you can cut short several days of walking before or after the crossing of the Thorung La Pass.
 This is a boon for those who want to walk the circuit but are pressed for time.

-The roads may have ruined the pure trekking experience to some extent, but it has surely made the Annapurna Circuit Trek more flexible.
+The roads may have ruined the pure trekking experience to some extent, but it has surely made the journey to Annapurna Circuit more flexible.
 You can walk the classic route (starting from Besisahar and ending in Nayapul) or walk only a part of the circuit (from Chame or Manang to Muktinath or Jomsom).
 While the standard or classic route takes around 20 or 21 days to complete, the shorter version of the circuit takes only a week or 12 days to complete.

 Comfortable Accommodation